learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 ## Other Solutions to Vanishing and Exploding Gradients

-Aside from normalizing our data, we can also investigate the impact of changing our initialization parameters when we first launch the gradient descent algorithm.
+Aside from normalizing the data, you can also investigate the impact of changing the initialization parameters when you first launch the gradient descent algorithm.

-For initialization, the more input features feeding into layer l, the smaller we want each $w_i$ to be.
+For initialization, the more input features feeding into layer l, the smaller you want each $w_i$ to be.

 A common rule of thumb is:

+$Var(w_i) = 1/n $

-$Var(w_i)$ = $1/n$ or $2/n$
+or

+$Var(w_i) = 2/n$

 One common initialization strategy for the relu activation function is: